jaantollander/masters-thesis/content/25_puhti.md

 Each storage area has a dedicated directory.
 The global, Lustre file system is shared across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.

-*home*
-: area is intended for storing personal data and configuration files.
+- *home* is intended for storing personal data and configuration files.
 In the file system, it resides at `/users/<user>` available via the `$HOME` variable and has a default quota of 10 GB per user.

-*projappl*
-: area is intended for storing project-specific application files such as compiled libraries.
+- *projappl* is intended for storing project-specific application files such as compiled libraries.
 It resides at `/projappl/<project>` and has a default quota of 50 GB per project.

-*scratch*
-: area is intended for short-term storage of data used in the cluster.
+- *scratch* is intended for short-term storage of data used in the cluster.
 It resides at `/scratch/<project>` and has a default quota of 1 TB per project.
 Files that require long-term storage should be moved to a long-term data storage outside Puhti.